Here is the main conclusion...

-It's the frame of mind I humbly and strongly suggest you apply when reviewing the information on this website.
-And... any information on anything else.
+It's the frame of mind I humbly but strongly suggest you apply when reviewing the information on this website.
+And... any information on anything else, no matter where.

-“Independence -is loyalty to one's best self and principles, and this is often disloyalty to the general idols and fetishes.”
+"[...] independence [...] is loyalty to one's best self and principles, and this is often disloyalty to the general idols and fetishes."
 (Mark Twain, 1835-1910, US Printer, Steamboat River Pilot, Miner, Journalist, And Author)

 Most importantly, my intention as an independent investigator is to provide you with the facts, always.
 I may, however, not always succeed in uncovering them.
-Attempting to reveal the truth about nutritional supplements is challenging in a maze of, oftentimes contradictory, data.
-After all, alongside unacknowledged and suppressed factual data, there is a lot of information and misinformation -even hype- about supplements, nutrition, and health available.
-But...
+Attempting to reveal the truth about nutritional supplements is challenging in a maze of data, which oftentimes is contradictory.
+After all, alongside unacknowledged and suppressed factual data, there is a lot of information and misinformation –even hype– about supplements, nutrition, and health available.

-...this is my aim, my goal, my intent in my research on dietary supplements, and health.
+...this is my aim, my goal, my intent in my research about dietary supplements, health, and their related themes.

 I'm dedicated to always seeking, and hopefully finding, the truth.

 Primarily because nutritional supplements, quintessentially, are all about health.
 Your health.
 And mine.
 Our most precious asset.

 The best way to protect and maintain our health is with accurate information, the facts.
 With facts I can be of greatest value to you because by providing actual facts I can help you the most with making your life better.